 Our Response to COVID-19

-Gastroenterology of the Rockies wants to assure our patients and the community that we are closely monitoring the situation and following guidance from public health officials and government agencies.
-As part of our commitment to help protect the health and safety of our patients and employees, we have implemented additional measures to create a safe environment within our clinics and endoscopy centers.
+Gastroenterology of the Rockies wants to assure our patients and the community that we are following guidance from public health officials and government agencies regarding COVID-19.
+As part of our commitment to help protect the health and safety of our patients and employees, we are practicing the following safety measures to protect our patients and staff:

-7. Providing guidance, education, resources and supplies to our employees within our facilities.
+- Providing guidance, education, resources and supplies to our employees within our facilities.

 Below are some common questions and our current advice, please realize that this information may change as more medical data is received.